-Any sequence of: (i) navigating to the web page, (ii) filling forms from passcard, (iii) clicking Submit button, can be automated using a SearchCard, available at RoboForm ver 6.7.6.
+Any sequence of: (i) navigating to the web page, (ii) filling forms from passcard, (iii) clicking Submit button, can be automated using a SearchCard.

-Word or sentence that you type in Search Box becomes an argument to SearchCard, and when you type a word or sentence in Search Box, select one of the SearchCards and click ENTER, the whole navigate-fill-submit sequence is executed automatically for you.
+A word or a sentence that you type in Search Box becomes an argument to SearchCard, and when you type a word or a sentence in Search Box, select one of the SearchCards and click ENTER, the whole navigate-fill-submit sequence will be executed automatically for you.

 Download SearchCards from SearchCard Place.

-Our staff and outside contributors have created these valuable SearchCards
+Our staff and outside contributors have created valuable SearchCards

 that will save you hours of clicking on the Web.

-You can download them for free from SearchCard Place.
+You may download them for free from SearchCard Place.